 What are Their Beliefs?

 Although some of the Dirim have converted to Islam due to Muslim Fulani influence, the majority of them still practice their traditional ethnic religion.
-Diviners exist among the Dirim and are said to know the future, communicate with the spirits, understand supernatural truths, and explain omens and superstitions.
+Diviners exist among the Dirim and are said to know the future, communicate with the spirits, understand supernatural truths, and explain omens.
 Religious rites are performed in honor of deceased ancestors, and family members of the deceased form cults or religious sects.

 What are Their Needs?